 Your information can only be seen by the staff in this service involved in your care.

 We only release information outside of cohealth if you agree or if we are required to by law.

-• Health Services Commissioner – Level 26, 570 Bourke Street Melbourne 3000 Victoria
+• Health Complaints Commissioner – Level 26, 570 Bourke Street Melbourne 3000 Victoria

 Keeping your identity secret or using an alias

 You can choose to not identify yourself, or to use a pseudonym (alias) when dealing with us.
 However, this may not always be possible and we may need to know your identity to work with you.
 For example, we would need to know who you are to give you specific advice, a formal response to feedback or to check if you are eligible for certain services.